-The TOEFL and IELTS exams are not required in order to be admitted to Weber State University.
-Weber State University has an English as a Second Language Program (LEAP) for students who do not meet our language proficiency requirements.
-You must score the following test results in order to enroll in academic courses.
-If you do not meet these requirements, you will be placed in our English Language program.
+Yes, English proficiency is required for full admission into Weber State University.
+You must score one of the following test results in order to enroll in academic courses.
+If you do not meet these requirements, you may qualify for our English Language or Pathway program, depending on the score you receive.
 Please send official test results.

 - TOEFL: You will need to score at least 500 paper-based, 173 computer-based, or 61 internet-based.
 The TOEFL institutional code for WSU is 4941.

 - IELTS: You will need to score a 6.0 overall with a minimum score of 5.0 on each section.

 - Duolingo: You will need at least a 90 overall.